-If you dispute an incorrect item in your credit report, and the credit reporting agency refuses to fix it, you'll have to take additional steps to remedy the problem, like:
+If you dispute an incorrect item in your credit report but the credit reporting agency doesn't fix it, you'll have to take additional steps to remedy the problem.
+You can:

 If you already contacted the creditor directly, it doesn't have to deal with this dispute again unless you supply more information.
-But if you escalate your complaint, like to the president or CEO, because you believe the dispute was not properly investigated, and you demonstrate a strong basis for your belief, the company is likely to respond.
+But if you escalate your complaint to the president or CEO, for example, because you believe the dispute was not adequately investigated and demonstrate a solid basis for your belief, the company is likely to respond.

 If you have more information that backs up your claim, you can submit a new dispute to the credit reporting agency.
 Be sure to provide fresh, relevant information.
 If you dispute the same error without giving the agency any additional information, it will probably decide that your dispute is frivolous.
 Then, it doesn't have to investigate the matter further.